-Visual evidence that is supported with imagery data or social media analytics Non-bias nature of the source of information For the cost of damage estimation, the average was calculated by taking into consideration the number of damaged facilities, their status (partially or fully destroyed) and the estimated pre-crisis unit cost for each of the assets based on the estimation of sectoral experts.
+Visual evidence that is supported with imagery data or social media analytics

+Non-bias nature of the source of information For the cost of damage estimation, the average was calculated by taking into consideration the number of damaged facilities, their status (partially or fully destroyed) and the estimated pre-crisis unit cost for each of the assets based on the estimation of sectoral experts.
 The sectoral assessments Housing The damage assessment for the housing sector covered five asset classes: apartment buildings, popular housing (Sha'bi), villa, traditional arab homes (Dar'arabi), and country houses.
 The assessment only covers physical damages to the core housing structures and does not include the destruction of amenities inside the house, and losses resulting from looting.
-With approximately 58 percent of the total damage estimates, the housing sector was easily the most affected sector assessed in the overall damage assessment.
+With approximately 58 percent of the total damage estimates, the housing sector was easily the most affected as was evident in the overall damage assessment.
 The stock of housing was categorized into three states:

+Undamaged

+Partially damaged

+Less than 40% of the asset is damaged

+Completely destroyed

+More than 40% of the asset is damaged or the damage is structural

-For the damage estimation, the average damage value was calculated based on the number of damaged facilities, their physical status (partially damaged or destroyed), and the estimated preconflict unit cost associated with each asset class.
-Costing of the assets impacted by the conflict
+For the damage estimation, the average damage value was calculated based on the number of damaged facilities, their physical status (partially damaged or destroyed), and the estimated pre-war unit cost associated with each asset class.

+Costing of the assets impacted by the war